School-of-Solana/program-OxCheatcode/PROJECT_DESCRIPTION.md

 ### How to Use the dApp

 1. **Connect Wallet**
-   - Visit the frontend at http://localhost:3000
+   - Visit the frontend at [EscrowFi DApp](https://escrowfi.vercel.app/)
    - Click "Connect Wallet" and approve the connection with Phantom or Solflare wallet
    - Ensure you have SOL in your wallet (for devnet/localnet testing, use `solana airdrop`)